tomaszeman/Xunit.Extensions.Ordering/README.md

  ```
 ### Notes

-There is no guarantee for `Theory` method execution order.
-This is expected behavior.
+There is no guarantee for `Theory` method execution order what is expected behavior.

 ```csharp
 [Theory, Order(4)]